Array Jobs

 The expression inside of $() will return a single file name depending on the value of PBS_ARRAY_INDEX.
 Note that, because ls lists files alphabetically, in this case the first sub-job (when PBS_ARRAY_INDEX=1) will use my_fifth_input_file and so on.

-This approach can similarly be adopted if you have a file containing the list of input file names or any parameters expected by your program:
+This approach can similarly be adopted if you have a file containing the list of input file names or parameters expected by your program:

 my_program $(sed -n "${PBS_ARRAY_INDEX}p" input_file_list)